 This is perhaps the easiest and most convenient security app I have ever used.
 If there is a single thing you do to secure your digital world, it should be to buy this app or use the free version and see how easy it is to provide a good level of security for your personal or sensitive files.

 My recommendation: this is the must have security app for cloud storage.
-If you have not tried it download Boxcryptor now.
+If you have not tried it download Boxcryptor (affiliate link) now.